oritro76/Pytest_Integration_Test_Suite/readme.md

 - Isolation: Tests are isolated from each other, ensuring that they do not interfere with one another and providing reliable test results.
 - Logging and Debugging: All APIs requests and responses are logged for better debuggin purpose

 - Dockerization: Two docker containers are used for test execution.
 One to have light bulb web server and another to execute the tests.
+Using dockerization will help in faster development and test execution for running tests locally and also in a pipeline.

 - Reporting: Reporting with pytest-html generates comprehensive HTML reports with detailed test information, provides a user-friendly visual representation of test results, allows inclusion of additional information in the report, links test cases with specific issues or requirements, and enables storage and analysis of historical test results.

 - Marker: One test marker SMOKE is introduced for running the smoke tests.
+By using markers we can separate the test runs and get meaningful results.

 ## Points for discussion: